 Destin, tucked away in the panhandle of Florida, is known for its warm weather, friendly locals, and the jewel in its crown — the Destin Harbor Boardwalk.
-Along the harbor you will find Brotula’s, a locally-owned seafood house that has become a perennial favorite.
+Along the harbor, you will find Brotula’s Seafood House & Steamer, a locally-owned seafood house that has become a perennial favorite.

 The restaurant’s name pays homage to the Bearded Brotula, a fish caught in local waters.
-In addition to brotula (also known as cusk eel), Brotula’s specializes in other locally-sourced seafood and produce.
+In addition to brotula (also known as cusk eel), Brotula’s Seafood House & Steamer specializes in other locally-sourced seafood and produce.
 They pride themselves on preparing seafood to perfection and providing farm-to-table fresh produce.

 Everything about the eatery feels homey.
-From the warm wooden walls to a barn beam vaulted ceiling, Brotula’s has become home away from home for diners.
+From the warm wooden walls to a barn beam vaulted ceiling, Brotula’s Seafood House & Steamer has become a home away from home for diners.
 Part of the draw, of course, is a perfect view of the harbor, but live entertainment and specialty drink nights are also attractive lures.

 Given the extensive menu, it can be tough to come up with favorites.
 These options, however, are not to be missed: